Carlsberg takes $1.4 billion charges, cuts jobs

 In Britain, Carlsberg said its finances had deteriorated in a highly competitive market and its woes there have been compounded by a recent delisting by a major retailer.
 It did not name the company, but Tesco pulled Carlsberg products from most of its shelves last month.

-The release of its results coincided with the confirmation of a $100 billion deal for market leader AB InBev to buy closest rival SAB Miller.
+The release of its results coincided with the confirmation of a $100 billion deal for market leader AB InBev (ABI.BR) to buy closest rival SAB Miller SAB.L.

 CEO 't Hart has said he does not expect much impact in his company's core markets, where the new brewing giant will have a limited presence.